Postiles/frontend/README.md

 To run the code
 ======
-Copy the "closure/goog" in Google Closure Library to "js/goog".
+Copy the `closure/goog` in [Google Closure Library](https://code.google.com/p/closure-library/downloads/list) to `js/goog`.

 To update the dependency log of the code
 ======
-First, copy the "closure/bin/build" directory in Google Closure Library to the project directory.
+First, copy the `closure/bin/build` directory in Google Closure Library to the project directory as `build`.

 Then, simply run

-`build/depswriter.py --root="js/postile" --output_file="js/postile/deps.js"`
+`build/depswriter.py --root_with_prefix="js/postile ../postile" --output_file="js/postile/deps.js"`

 at the project directory.